tldr-pages/tldr-maintenance/README.md

 ## Running locally

-The scripts require Bash and the GNU versions of the command-line tools (as on Linux), Python 3 and Node.js:
+The scripts require Bash 4.3 or later and the GNU versions of the command-line tools (as on Linux), Python 3 and Node.js:

 ```sh
 git submodule update --init